Fad Diets Don’t Work

 As the obesity epidemic continues to grow year on year, people becoming increasing fearful of illness and with body image at rock bottom, many people turn to calorie restricted diets in their attempt to lose weight.
 This is made worse by constant media exposure of slim beautiful models, handsome athletic men modelling the “dos and don’ts” to populations for profit with no real interest in people’s health and wellbeing or what psychological effect its having on people.

 It is estimated the weight loss industry will be worth $246 billion by 2022, the weight loss industry is big business worldwide and its expected to continue to grow year on year.
-There are many different types of diet programmes and many start off cheaply to draw people on to programme only to become expensive over time without much long-term success.
+There are many different types of diet programmes and many start off cheaply to draw people on to the programme only to become expensive over time without much long-term success.

 In one study, after 3 years it was concluded that only 12% of participants kept off 75% of the weight they had lost whilst 40% had gained more weight than they lost originally.
 Another study found that 5 years after a group of women lost weight during a 6-month weight loss program, they weighed 7.9 pounds (3.6 kg) more than their starting weight and it appears that weight regain occurs regardless of the type of diet used for weight loss, although some diets are linked to less regain than others short term.